ktaka-ccmp/ktaka.blog.ccmp.jp/2023/Svelte+FastAPI-Sign-in-with-Google/Readme.en.md

 ## Implementing the Backend with FastAPI

 I implemented the backend API server using FastAPI.
-It verifies the JWT received from the frontend, creates a user account, and issues a session_id, which is registered in the session database.
+It verifies the JWT received from the frontend Javascript apps, creates a user account, issues a session_id, and registers it in the session database.
 The created session_id is set in a cookie and returned in the response.
-If a user corresponding to the JWT does not exist in the database, a new user is created.
+The backend API server creates a new user if a user corresponding to the JWT does not exist in the database.

-When a request to an authenticated endpoint is received, FastAPI checks the session_id set in the cookie against the session database and, if valid session information exists, responds to the request.
+When a request to an authenticated endpoint is received, FastAPI checks the session_id set in the cookie against the session database and returns the requested data if valid session information exists.

 The implementation code is available in the following repository:

 - [backend-fastapi code](https://github.com/ktaka-ccmp/react-api-oauth2-example/tree/master/google-oauth/backend-fastapi)

 I will explain the key points of implementing the login functionality below.

 ### /api/login Endpoint

-The frontend sends the JWT, which is verified using Google's public certificates.
+The frontend app sends the JWT, and then the backend FastAPI app verifies it using Google's public certificates.
-If verification is successful, the email address in the JWT is used to register the user in the user database.
+If verification is successful, the backend FastAPI app registers the user using the email address in the JWT as the username in the user database.
 The information of the newly created user and the session_id are registered in the session database, and the session_id is set in a cookie in the response.

 Sample code for `auth/auth.py` is as follows: